votesUP Manual

 In concrete terms, the assignment of such role means that the observer has the possibility to check the quorum and gender distribution in the event and that they can already see results once the vote ended, even if they are still set to invisible for other participants.
 Furthermore, election observers may also check the list of eligible voters for a specific vote, before the list becomes public.

-The observer role is designed as "passive", because still only the organisers of an votesUP event can start or stop votes or unlock results.
-Once an election supervisor executes the function to check the quorum, the result of the counting will automatically be recorded in the minutes (with timestamp).
+The observer role is designed to be "passive", as only the organisers of an votesUP event can start or end votings or unlock results.
+However, if an election supervisor triggers the 'Check Quorum' function, the result of the counting will automatically be recorded in the minutes (with timestamp).

 10. Minutes